Tilted Thunder Rail Birds

 Tilted Thunder Roller Derby (TTRD), formerly Tilted Thunder Rail Birds, is a Seattle, Washington based banked track roller derby league.
-They are a 501(c)(3) nonprofit organization run by a volunteer force of skaters and league members committed to promoting and raising awareness of roller derby, especially banked track roller derby.
-TTRD is composed of skaters from all walks of life pursuing emotional growth and physical strength by challenging their perceived limits.
-As a league, they also wish to promote mental and physical empowerment, development of skills, loyalty on and off the track, individuality, and friendship throughout the entire sport.
+They are a 501(c)(3) nonprofit organization.

 Overview

-The modern reincarnation of community-based, Do-It-Yourself banked track roller derby is only just beginning to experience the kind of growth that flat-track roller derby saw only a few years ago.
-Not only is TTRD the only modern banked track league in the Pacific Northwest, it is one of only a handful of modern DIY banked track leagues in the entire country.
+TTRD is one of only a handful of modern DIY banked track leagues in the entire country.
 Many DIY leagues have already built their own banked tracks: Los Angeles Derby Dolls, San Diego Derby Dolls, and Arizona Derby Dames (Phoenix).
 In fact, while there are over 400 flat-track leagues in the United States, TTRD was only the 7th roller derby league to build a banked track in the nation.
 TTRD is also a 501(c)(3) nonprofit organization.

 Tilted Thunder currently skates as one home team and an All Star travel team.

-Mission statement: As a 501(c)(3) nonprofit organization, Tilted Thunder is committed to fostering competition on a national and international level, developing amateur athletes for competition, and promoting the physical and mental strength and independent spirit of amateur female athletes.

 Tilted Thunder is a founding member of the Roller Derby Coalition of Leagues.

 Teams

 Tilted Thunder is one of several active banked track roller derby leagues in the country.
 The skaters bout under the Roller Derby Coalition of Leagues (RDCL).
 Between 2008 and 2011, Tilted Thunder was made up of two teams: Red Team and Purple Team.
 In 2011, the first season featured four current intra-league competitors: